This post may contain affiliate links. Please read our disclosure policy.

 What is French bread?

-This homemade French bread is a simple yeast bread recipe made with flour, water, yeast, and salt.
-It can be kneaded by hand or a stand mixer and shaped into a baguette, sandwich loaf, oval, or round.
-Once it's baked, it actually comes out of the oven crispy and becomes a super soft French bread as it cools.
-Once you know how to make French bread from scratch, the sky really is the limit for yeast dough recipes.
+This homemade French bread is made with flour, water, yeast, and salt.
+It can be mixed by hand or a stand mixer and shaped into your favorite form.
+Once baked, the crust is golden and crispy.
+As it cools, it becomes a super soft French loaf for anything.

-- two yeast options - You can use instant yeast (quick rise) or active dry yeast.
+- Two yeast options - This recipe includes instant or active dry yeast instructions.

 Here's a brief overview.
 Visit the printable recipe card below for detailed instructions.

-- Combine water and yeast (bloom yeast if needed).
+- Combine water and yeast and bloom yeast if needed.

 - Add flour and salt.

-- 1st proofing (allow dough to double in size).
-I highly recommend proofing dough in the Instant Pot to accelerate the rising process.
+- 1st proofing - This means allowing the dough to double in size.
+You can even proof dough in the Instant Pot to accelerate this process.

 - Deflate and reshape to prep for 2nd proofing.

-- 2nd proofing (optional but recommended for gluten development).
+- 2nd proofing - This is optional but recommended for gluten development.

-- Deflate and shape dough into final form (French baguette, oval, round, or loaf).
+- Deflate and shape dough into a baguette, oval, round, or loaf.

-- Final proofing (allow the final form to expand before baking).
+- Final proofing - This means allowing the final form to expand before baking.

 - Bake the French loaf.